-When, as a result of violations of the Policy of Student Conduct and Discipline, a student is suspended or dismissed, a notation that the discipline was imposed must be posted on the academic transcript for the duration of the suspension or dismissal.
+When, as a result of violations of the Policy of Student Conduct and Community Agreements, a student is suspended or dismissed, a notation that the Outcomes was imposed must be posted on the academic transcript for the duration of the suspension or dismissal.
 Thereafter, notations of Suspension or Dismissal reflected on a student's transcript may be removed as set forth in campus regulations.

-107.00 Administrative Hearing: Investigation and Recommended Sanctions for Non-Academic Cases, Non-SVSH Cases, and Registered Student Organization
+107.00 Incident Review Meeting: Investigation and Recommended Sanctions for Non-Academic Cases, Non-SVSH Cases, and Registered Student Organization outlined in Section 104.

-107.10 Resolving an alleged violation of the Code of Student Conduct through the administrative hearing process is the preferred method of resolution at UC Santa Cruz.
-This process concludes with a Conduct Resolution by the responsible official or designee outlined in Section 104.
 Normally within ten (10) working days of receiving a report of an alleged violation, the responsible official shall contact the student or responsible student organization officers (as noted in section 70.00) involved to discuss the allegations and allow the responding student or organization the opportunity to provide their side of the story.
 The responsible official will investigate the allegations further, if necessary, and work toward a prompt resolution.
 There are three possible outcomes to an Administrative Hearing.
-The responsible official may (1) assign sanctions to the responding student or organization based upon the incident; (2) issue an admonishment (see Section 104.80) or (3) determine no further action is warranted and drop the matter.
+The responsible official may (1) assign student conduct outcomes to the responding student or organization based upon the incident; (2) issue a Reminder of Campus Community Agreement (see Section 104.80) or (3) determine no further action is warranted and drop the matter.